Tonic Drinks & Waters

 8. Transfer the clear wine to a clean bottle.
 Take 2 tablespoons twice a day.

 Do not discard the strained-out cordyceps and dates — they still hold plenty of goodness.
 Simmer them into a chicken broth that the whole family can share; it will have a gentle yin-nourishing, deficiency-supporting quality.
-If wild cordyceps feels too expensive, cordyceps flower is a fine everyday substitute — use about 2 liang (75 g) in the wine, and it still needs to be steamed before infusing.
+If wild cordyceps feels too expensive, cordyceps flower is a fine everyday substitute — use about 75 g (75 g) in the wine, and it still needs to be steamed before infusing.